Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: method

-To investigate the dynamics of implicit mentoring, especially if it comprises top-down interactions (experienced to inexperienced) we calculate experience at two levels.
-First, experience within the specific project, which we calculated based on the difference between the date of their first contribution (PR or PR-comment) within the project.
-However, in OSS, contributors can participate in multiple projects or can leave a project to join another.
+\textbf{(a)} experience within the specific project, which we calculated based on the difference between the dates of the mentor and mentee's first contribution (PR or PR-comment) within the project. \textbf{(b)} However, in OSS, contributors can participate in multiple projects or can leave a project to join another.
 In such cases, they may bring experiences from working on another project when mentoring a developer in a project.
-Therefore, we also calculated the overall experience of a contributor in GitHub based on the date on which they created their GitHub account.
+Therefore, we also calculated the overall experience of a contributor in GitHub based on the date on which they created their GitHub account. \textbf{(c)} In addition, we also used the amount of contribution (PRs) as another proxy to investigate the dynamics of implicit mentoring.
+We calculate the amount of PRs submitted before the current PRs for both mentees and mentors within the project.

+We then analyzed survey responses from ASF contributors to validate our analysis.
+In the survey, we had asked respondents how long they had participated in OSS (Q5) and how long they had been implicit mentors/mentees in OSS (Q7).

+We compared these responses (how long they had been a mentee/mentor vs. how long they had been participating in OSS) to validate whether their implicit mentoring experience followed a traditional top-down hierarchy, meaning they were implicit mentees for a lesser time than they were implicit mentors/OSS experiences.

-\textit{\textbf{Identifying Gender}}: We used the ``Namsor'' API to identify the gender of contributors in our dataset.
-Namsor is a name recognition API that estimates the gender of a (full) name on a -1 to +1 probability scale based on geographic information~\cite{namsor}.
-Multiple studies have addressed the reliability of the ``Namsor'' gender classifications, the error is less than 10\%\cite{santamaria2018comparison}.
-Our gender-analysis dataset consists of 6,359 contributors (out of which 1,976 contributors were PR-comment authors), for whom Namsor gender identification probability was over 90\%.
+\textit{\textbf{Identifying Gender}}: To investigate the gender diversity in implicit mentoring (RQ5), we used the ``Namsor" API to identify the gender of contributors in our dataset. ``Namsor" is a name recognition API that estimates the gender of a (full) name on a -1 to +1 probability scale based on geographic information~\cite{namsor}.
+Multiple studies have addressed the reliability of the ``Namsor" gender classifications, the error is less than 10\%\cite{santamaria2018comparison, santamaria2018comparison}.

+However, using GitHub profile-reported location for gender prediction results in inaccuracy.
+For instance, the accuracy of gender prediction based on an Asian name is negatively affected if the region is reported as North America.
+Moreover, not all contributor profiles provide precise location information.
+Therefore, our approach involves utilizing ``Namsor" to first predict the original region associated with the name, followed by using both the predicted region and name to make the gender prediction.
+Our final gender-analysis dataset consists of 6,224 contributors (6,027 men contributors, 197 women contributors), for whom ``Namsor" gender identification probability was over 90\%.